wilsonmar/wilsonmar.github.io/_posts/2020-01-19-developer-teamwork.md

    Sharing keyboards requires agreement and understanding of the specific tools and way of working.
    Without that, it would be a violation of each other's "space".

+   PROTIP: A shared interest in <strong>mutual</strong> continuous improvement is key to sustained adoption.

+   Sharon may feel <strong>distain</strong> for others who don't, but should know the techniques she uses.

-   Some programmers are protective of their Ninja techniques while others open share their keyboard aliases and "dotfiles" that define configurations and utility programs.
+   Yet, some programmers are <strong>protective</strong> of their hard-earned Ninja techniques while others open share their keyboard aliases and "dotfiles" that define configurations and utility programs.

-   So a shared interest in <strong>mutual</strong> continuous improvement is key to sustained adoption.
+   Within an organization that encourages competition, people will naturally protect what they know to maintain a competitive advantage.

    If team members passively or actively undermine each other by withholding information or other game-playing, then enlightened people management and courageous facilitation is necessary.

-   Within an organization that encourages competition, people will naturally protect what they know to maintain a competitive advantage.